thomasekdahlN/jeti/README.md

 Thinking of implementing:
 - Warning if you try to shutdown turbine while it is too hot (if possible to implement)
+- Sound volume control connected to warnings and critical alarms

 #Help needed:
 - Translation